 The Toyota Supra is the token Japanese car, most likely included to please a Japanese audience, but also to make up the numbers - the DTM of 1995 only featured three cars.
 The Supra is sponsored primarily by Castrol, who also sponsored the Toyota Celica CT-Four in Sega Rally.

 The Lancia Delta HF Integrale comes straight from Sega Rally and is only available in the home ports.
-Hold when selecting the Alfa Romeo 155 V6 Ti to access it.
+When unlocked, hold when selecting the Alfa Romeo 155 V6 Ti to access it.

 Toyota Celica CT-Four ST205

 The Toyota Celica CT-Four ST205 also comes straight from Sega Rally and is only available in the home ports.
-Hold when selecting the Toyota Supra to access it.
+When unlocked, hold when selecting the Toyota Supra to access it.

 Country Circuit is the simplest circuit in Sega Touring Car Championship and is used twice in arcade mode, first as a qualifiying lap, and then repeated again in race form.
 It is a generic, mostly circular track which has come to be expected in arcade racing games.